Video decoding configuration

 2) “display-fps-override”: “59.94”

-As usually the nodes are frame-synced, but not the master.
-Does, we want to tell all instances to use the refresh-rate of the syncronized displays, even the master, such that the timing between master and nodes is the same.
-You could override only on the master, and let the nodes use a detected value, if desired, but in the included example we override all.
+Usually the nodes are frame-synced, but the master is not.
+Because of that, we want to tell all instances to use the refresh rate of the synchronized displays, including the master, so the timing between the master and nodes is the same.
+You could override only on the master and let the nodes use a detected value if desired, but in the included example we override all.

 H264 vs H265